Tunnels

 When You Need a Tunnel

-Syntropic137's event polling covers most GitHub events without a tunnel — PRs, pushes, issues, and more work out of the box.
+Syntropic137's event polling covers most GitHub events without a tunnel: PRs, pushes, issues, self-healing CI, and more work out of the box.
 Tunnels are only required for two things:

-If you only use push/PR/issue triggers and access the dashboard locally, you don't need a tunnel.
+If you only use push/PR/issue/self-healing triggers and access the dashboard locally, you don't need a tunnel.

 Cloudflare Tunnels